 • "Do not curse a person who is deaf and do not place a stumbling block in front of a person who is blind."
 (Leviticus 19:14)

-• "Teach a child according to his way."
-(Proverbs 22:6) (according to his needs and abilities)
+• "Teach a child according to their way."
+(Proverbs 22:6) (according to their needs and abilities)

 • "All Israel is responsible for one another."
 (Mishnah Sanhedrin)